kishanbishwakarma0/HostelComplaintPortal/README.md

 6. Change password

 ### General
-1. Role-based login, so students see a completely different screen than staff members
+1. Role-based login, so students see a completely different screen than staff members.
-2. All data is persisted across sessions in plain text files in the directory `data/`
+2. All data is persisted across sessions in plain text files in the directory `data/`.
-3. Auto-seeding of default user accounts on first run, no setup necessary
+3. Auto-seeding of default user accounts on first run, no setup necessary.
-4. No external libraries, pure Java SE and Swing
+4. No external libraries, pure Java SE and Swing.

 ---